• Skip to primary navigation

 Types of Trees

-While there are many types of trees, you’ll typically see two varieties of Japanese cherry blossom trees in New York:
+While there are many types of trees (Brookly Botanic Garden has 26 varieties!), you’ll typically see three varieties of Japanese cherry blossom trees in New York:

 Cherry trees typically live about 60 years, so most of those original trees are gone.
 But the trees have been replanted, and these days, you can find cherry blossoms throughout the city.